AvolitesLtd/TitanManual/docs/cue-lists/creating-a-cue-list.md

 are.

 1. Press \[Set Legend\] in the top level menu.
-If you are setting legends for several cues, press \<Menu Latch\> to latch the Set Legend menu.
+If you are setting legends for several cues, press <Keys.HardKey>Menu Latch</Keys.HardKey> to latch the Set Legend menu.

 2. Press the **Select** button of the Cue List.